kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 - `@vitejs/plugin-react` is the default Vite plugin for React projects, which uses esbuild and Babel.
 - `@vitejs/plugin-react-swc` uses SWC to transform your code. *(SWC is a compiler, whereas esbuild is a bundler)*

-> SWC is a compiler, whereas esbuild is a bundler.
+> 1. SWC is a compiler, whereas esbuild is a bundler.
 SWC has limited bundling capabilities, so if you're looking for something to traverse your code and generate a single file, esbuild is what you want.
-The Next.js Compiler, written in Rust using SWC, allows Next.js to transform and minify your JavaScript code for production.
+> 2. `tsup` is the simplest way to bundle your TypeScript libraries with no config, powered by esbuild.
+It can bundle anything that's supported by Node.js natively, namely `.js`, `.json`, `.mjs`.
+And TypeScript `.ts`, `.tsx`.

 ### Oxc - The JavaScript Oxidation Compiler
 Oxc is building a parser, linter, formatter, transpiler, minifier, resolver ... all written in Rust.